concur/developer.concur.com/src/api-reference/budget/budget-header.md

 The new Budget Service API is in **Beta**.
 If you are interested in using the Budget Service API, then please contact your account manager for further details.

 This resource is used to retrieve and update information about a budget that spans a single fiscal year.
-Each budget has multiple details that correspond to fiscal periods--months, quarters, or a single period for a yearly budget.
+Each Budget has multiple details that correspond to Fiscal Periods--months, quarters, or a single period for a yearly budget.

 ## Version
 4.0

-## <a name="getall"></a>Retrieve all Budget Item
+## <a name="getall"></a>Retrieve all Budget Items

     GET  /budget/v4/budgetItemHeader